Care, Tips, and Advice for Your Hair Type

-What is a healthy hair care routine for someone with 4B hair?
+What is a healthy hair care routine for 4B hair?

-Because 4B curls are among the most fragile hair types, maintaining a healthy hair care routine is of the utmost importance.
-Ensuring your mane stayed moisturized is the cardinal; rule of 4B hair, according to Jenkins.
-To achieve this goal, you want to make sure all of the hair products that touch your strands are going to help moisturize your locks.
+Because 4B hair is among the most fragile hair types, maintaining a healthy hair care routine is of the utmost importance.
+Ensuring your mane stays moisturized is the cardinal rule of 4B hair, according to Jenkins.
+To achieve this goal, you want to make sure all of the hair products that touch your strands will help moisturize your locks.

-If you’re not sure where to start, we recommend Mizani’s True Textures Moisture Replenish Shampoo and Conditioner as well as True Textures Intense Moisture Replenish Treatment (when your hair needs a little extra TLC).
+If you’re not sure where to start, we recommend Mizani’s True Textures Moisture Replenish Shampoo and Conditioner as well as True Textures Intense Moisture Replenish Treatment (when your hair needs a little extra TLC) from the L'Oréal portfolio of products.
 We suggest following those up with Mizani’s 25 Miracle Milk as a leave-in detangler and Mizani’s Curl Defining Pudding for styling.
-If you’re looking to add more products to your routine, Jenkins says to make sure they’re water-based formulas
+If you’re looking to add more products to your routine, Jenkins says to make sure they’re water-based formulas.

-Once your hair has been washed, conditioned, styled, and dried, Jenkins advises avoiding combing your strands again until it is time to wash your hair.
+Once your hair has been washed, conditioned, styled, and dried, Jenkins advises avoiding combing your strands again until it's time to wash your hair.

 The best thing about 4B hair is that you can style it any way you like.
-If you’re looking for a little style inspiration, Jenkins shared three of her go-to styles.
+If you’re looking for a little style inspiration, we're sharing several of go-to styles down below.

-Apply setting lotion to 1-inch sections of your hair and wrap them around the perm rods, repeating until you’ve wrapped your entire head.
-Allow your hair to dry completely (feel free to use a blow dryer or hooded dryer to speed the process along) before removing the perm rods.
+Apply setting lotion to 1-inch sections of your hair and wrap them around the lacers, repeating until you’ve wrapped your entire head.
+Allow your hair to dry completely (feel free to use a blow dryer or hooded dryer to speed the process along) before removing the lacers.

 To pull off this look, all you need is a medium hold styling pomade, a brush, a hair pick, and an elastic.
 Using the hair pick, comb your hair at the roots to create volume all over your head.